peteroupc/peteroupc.github.io/random.md

 The following table lists application programming interfaces (APIs) for cryptographic and statistical RNGs for popular programming languages.
 Note the following:

-- In single-threaded applications, for each kind of RNG, it's encouraged to create a single instance of the RNG on application startup and use that instance throughout the application.
-- In multithreaded applications, for each kind of RNG, it's encouraged to either&mdash;
-    - create a single thread-safe instance of the RNG on application startup and use that instance throughout the application, or
-    - store separate and independently-initialized instances of the RNG in thread-local storage, so that each thread accesses a different instance<sup>[**(5)**](#Note5)</sup> (this might not always be ideal for cryptographic RNG implementations)
 - Methods and libraries mentioned in the "Statistical" column need to be initialized with a seed before use (for example, a seed generated using an implementation in the "Cryptographic" column).
 - The mention of a third-party library in this section does not imply sponsorship or endorsement of that library, or imply a preference of that library over others.
 The list is not comprehensive.

 | Language   | Cryptographic   | Statistical | Other |
  --------|-----------------------------------------------|------|------|